 Every item of technology in the district having internet access shall not be operated unless internet access from the item of technology is subject to a technology protection measure (i.e. filtering software).
 The technology protection measure employed by the district shall be designed and operated with the intent to ensure that students are not accessing inappropriate sites that have visual depictions that include obscenity, child pornography, or are otherwise harmful to minors.
 The technology protection measure may only be disabled for an adult’s use only if such use is for bona fide research or other lawful purposes.

-The technology coordinator may close a user account at any time as required and administrators, faculty, and staff may request the technology coordinator to deny, revoke, or suspend user accounts.
+The technology director may close a user account at any time as required and administrators, faculty, and staff may request the technology director to deny, revoke, or suspend user accounts.
 Any user identified as a security risk or having a history of problems with technology and/or network systems may be denied access to the district’s technology, network systems, and the internet.
-Students and staff members will be instructed by the district’s technology coordinator or other appropriate personnel on the appropriate use of the district’s technology, network, and the internet.
+Students and staff members will be instructed by the district’s technology director or other appropriate personnel on the appropriate use of the district’s technology, network, and the internet.

 The use of the district’s technology, network, and internet access shall be for educational purposes only.
 Students and staff members shall only engage in appropriate, ethical, and legal utilization of the district’s technology, network systems, and internet access.
 Student and staff member use of the district’s technology, network, and internet access shall also comply with all district policies and regulations.